Pando Department

 Pando is a department in Northern Bolivia, with an area of 63,827 km2, in the Amazon rainforest, adjoining the border with Brazil and Perú.
 Pando has a population of 130,761 (2024 census).
 Its capital is the city of Cobija.

 The department, named after former president José Manuel Pando (1899–1905), is divided into five provinces.
 Although Pando is rich in natural resources, the poverty level of its inhabitants is high, due largely to the lack of roads effectively linking the province to the rest of the country.
 In addition, residents suffer from debilitating effects of tropical diseases, typical of life in the Amazonian rain forest.
 The main economic activities are agriculture, timber, and cattle.

 At an altitude of 280 metres above sea level in the northwestern jungle region, Pando is located in the rainiest part of Bolivia.
 Pando has a hot climate, with temperatures commonly above 26 degrees Celsius (80 Fahrenheit).

-Pando is the least populous department in Bolivia, the most tropical (lying closest to the Equator in the Amazonian Basin), and the most isolated, due to an absence of effective roads.
+It is the least populous department in Bolivia, the most tropical (lying closest to the Equator in the Amazonian Basin), and the most isolated, due to an absence of effective roads.
 It was organized at the beginning of the 20th century from what was left of the Acre Territory, lost to Brazil as a result of the so-called Acre War (1903).
 Its capital city of Cobija (the smallest of all the Bolivian departmental capitals) was named after the much-lamented Bolivian port of the same name on the Pacific Ocean, part of an area lost to Chile following the War of the Pacific.

+Tree-cover loss year in Pando, 2001-2024, from the Global Forest Change dataset.

 Although remote, Pando is densely forested and close to navigable waterways leading to the Amazon River and from there on to the Atlantic Ocean.
 The department had a rubber boom in the late 19th century and early 20th century, along with the northern part of the nearby Beni department.
 The local industry collapsed under competition with rubber cultivated in Southeast Asia, as well as the discovery and manufacture of synthetic rubber.

 Culturally, the Pandinos are considered part of the so-called Camba culture of the Bolivian lowlands, similar to the people of the country's other two tropical departments, Beni and Santa Cruz.
 Many of Pando's original settlers moved from nearby Beni.